 I admit it’s a test, but let me defend myself.
 Actions don’t speak louder than words because actions don’t speak.
-They must be watched, carefully, and far before that happens people have already heard what they want to hear.
+They must be watched, carefully, and far before that happens people usually have heard what they want to hear.

 “Not a mistake.”
 I see her frame trembling, clenched hands and tense brow, but her voice is quiet and steady.
 I wonder if this is what she came here to say, if she practiced all morning to make sure nothing faltered, if she chose this moment for me to look up at her and know it is time to listen; so I listen, but she says nothing else.
 We both listen.
 We let the waning world speak its goodnight to the dusky glow of setting sun, the twilight’s quiet cut only by city sounds, and a few chirped words between evening birds, and our own asynchronous breaths.